I'm Countryfied

 I'm Countryfied is the third studio album by Mel McDaniel released in 1980.
 The album peaked at number 24 on the Top Country Albums charts.
-The biggest hit on the album, and also one of McDaniel's biggest hits, was "Louisiana Saturday Night," which reached number 7 on the Hot Country Singles & Tracks charts.
-Also on the US Country charts, the title track, "Countryfied," peaked at number 23, "Hello Daddy Good Morning Darling" peaked at number 39, and "Right in the Palm of Your Hand" peaked at number 10.
+The biggest hit on the album, and also one of McDaniel's biggest hits, was "Louisiana Saturday Night", which reached number seven on the Hot Country Singles and Tracks charts.
+Also on the US Country charts, the title track, "Countryfied", peaked at number 23, "Hello Daddy Good Morning Darling" peaked at number 39, and "Right in the Palm of Your Hand" peaked at number 10.